Learning Interpretable, High-Performing Policies for Autonomous Driving: Results

 We present the results of our trained policies in Table \ref{tab:my-table}.
 We provide the performance of each method alongside the associated complexity of each benchmark in Table \ref{tab:my-table} across three sections, with the top section representing interpretable approaches that maintain static distributions at their leaves, the middle section containing interpretable approaches that maintain linear controllers at their leaves, and the bottom section containing black-box methods.

-\textbf{Static Leaf Distributions (Top):} The frameworks of DT, DT $\backslash$ DAGGER, CDDT-Crisp, ICCT-static maintain similar representations and are equal in terms of interpretability given that the approaches have the same depth.
-We see that across four of the six control domains, ICCT-static is able to widely outperform both the DT and CDDT-Crisp model.
-In complex autonomous driving domains such as Lane Keeping, we are able to widely outperform prior work and outperform DT $w\backslash$ DAGGER by $42.11\%$ while maintaining less parameters.
+\textbf{Static Leaf Distributions (Top):} The frameworks of DT, DT w$\backslash$ DAgger, CDDT-Crisp, ICCT-static maintain similar representations and are equal in terms of interpretability given that the approaches have the same depth.
+We see that across three of the six domains, ICCT-static is able to widely outperform both the DT and CDDT-Crisp models.
+In the remaining three domains, ICCT-static outperforms CDDT-Crisp by a large margin, and achieves competitive performance compared to DTs, even without accessing any superior expert policy.

 \textbf{Controller Leaf Distributions (Middle):} Here, we rank frameworks (top-down) by their relative interpretability.
 As the sparsity of the sub-controller decreases, the interpretability diminishes.
 We see that most approaches are able to achieve the maximum performance in the simple domain of Inverted Pendulum.
 However, CDDT-controllers-crisp encounters an inconsistency issue from the crispification procedure of \cite{Silva2021EncodingHD,Paleja2020InterpretableAP} and achieves very low performance.
 In regards to interpretability-performance tradeoff, in Inverted Pendulum, we see that as sparsity increases within the sub-controller, a lower-depth ICCT can be used to achieve a equally high-performing policy.
 We note that across all domains, we do not find such a linear relationship.
 We provide additional results within Section \ref{sec:interp-performance} that provide deeper insight into the interpretability-performance tradeoff.